bduggan/markatu/README.md

 ## Status

-Current status: works for me, but highly unstable and experimental
+Current status: works for me, but highly unstable and experimental.

 ## See Also